 Then, in the churches I’d blame pastors who are not stressing the fact that if you are to be a Christian, you should, as I like to say, have the Bible ‘running out of your ears’.
 Most people only read a certain number of verses for some devotional thoughts, not to know what the book is actually saying.

 And then I’d blame modern culture which aggressively distracts the people from becoming really literate in anything, not just the Bible.
 It is partly due to modern life being filled with so many things, you know, but also the attitude that you can get by in this world with only a smattering of knowledge about anything.
 As Christians, we are to be different than the world around us.
 In particular, we are to attain a fuller knowledge of the Word of God, whereas the world around us hasn’t got a fuller knowledge of anything.

 SC: It is not difficult for us to diagnose the real problem of Biblical illiteracy in our modern culture.
 Do you have any recommendations as prescriptions for a cure?

 Packer: The idea of a fuller knowledge simply doesn’t register in the minds of a majority of believers.
 Comprehensive Bible study is difficult to start today.
 It draws a negative reaction.
-Yet, it is so very important that all of the books of Scripture, particularly all of the books of New Testament, are meant to be read as units.
+Yet, it is so very where to buy important that all of the books of Scripture, particularly all of the books of New Testament, are meant to be read as units.